BenSuskins/pubgolf/README.md

 # Pubgolf
-Simple Pubgolf Leaderboard Application using Spring with Facebook OAuth Integration
+Pubgolf Leaderboard Application.

+Developed in Java 8 with Spring Boot using Spring Security for Facebook login.